snipe/snipe-it/README.md

 ### Purging the autoloader

-If you're doing any development on this, make sure you purge the auto-loader if you see any errors stating the new model you created can'tbe found, etc, otherwise your new models won't be grokked.
+If you're doing any development on this, make sure you purge the auto-loader if you see any errors stating the new model you created can't be found, etc, otherwise your new models won't be grokked.

 	php composer.phar dump-autoload